How to Turn a Blog Poll Into a Living Data Source

 A snapshot poll creates launch-day activity.
 A living poll creates increasing intelligence.

 With each vote, the dataset grows, the claims update, the trend line clarifies, and the post becomes more informed.
-Over time, the page doesn't just attract traffic.
-It becomes harder to replicate.
+Over time, the page attracts traffic and becomes harder to replicate.

 4. System-Level Awareness

-Keeping a poll open isn't enough.
+Keeping a poll open is not enough.
 Something must notice when change matters.

 • leader_changed, a minority option became dominant

 Without detection, you have a slowly updating chart.
-With detection, you have content maintenance infrastructure, and the claims layer tells you exactly which assertions in your post are affected.
+With detection, you have living content infrastructure, and the claims layer tells you exactly which assertions in your post are affected.

 How to Build a Poll That Keeps Generating Value